tldraw/ai/README.md

 **Static configuration**

-If you're using the `useTldrawAi` hook, we recommended that you create a custom hook that passes static options to the `useTldrawAi` hook.
+If you're using the `useTldrawAi` hook, we recommend creating a custom hook that passes static options to the `useTldrawAi` hook.
 See the `useTldrawAiExample` hook in our example project as a reference.

 ```ts
 export function useMyCustomAiHook() {